jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the relevant portion, before adding any other voting or market value interest which the shareholder has or is treated as having, is less than 10%.
 Overriding look-through rule
 (4) Section YC 4 does not apply to the voting or market value interest of the shareholder company.
+Partnership treated as company
+(5) For the purposes of this section, a partnership is treated as a company if the partnership has, or is treated as having, a voting interest in a company or, if a market value circumstance exists for the company, a market value interest in the company.

 ### YC 12 Public unit trusts
 Application by public unit trust